cloudogu/k8s-appops-security-talks/2019-12-12-it-tage/docs/slides/07-security-context.md

 ## 🎁 Wrap-Up: Security Context

-My recommendations
+My recommendations:

-* Security Context
 * Start with least privilege
 * Only differ if there's absolutely no other way

+Note:
-* BTW - you can enforce Security Context Settings by using Pod Security Policies.
+BTW - Security Context settings can be enforced cluster-wide via Pod Security Policies
-  However, those cause a lot more effort to maintain.